Cristhian Stuani: Espanyol

 In summer 2012, Stuani was linked with a move to Deportivo de La Coruña and even passed his medical but, on 28 August, he signed a four-year contract with Espanyol even though that club and Reggina had initially agreed on a season-long loan.

-Stuani netted 12 times in his third and last year at the Estadi Cornellà-El Prat, only trailing Sergio García's 14 in his team.
+Stuani netted 12 times in his last year at the Estadi Cornellà-El Prat, only trailing Sergio García's 14 in his team.

 Middlesbrough

 On 15 July 2015, Middlesbrough reached an agreement for the transfer of Stuani, with the deal being completed after receiving international clearance on 7 August, for a rumoured €3 million fee.
-His first appearance in the Football League Championship occurred on 9 August, as he replaced Kike in the 77th minute of an eventual 0–0 away draw against Preston North End.
+His first appearance in the Football League Championship occurred on 9 August, as he replaced Kike García in the 77th minute of an eventual 0–0 away draw against Preston North End.
 Three days later he made his first start, in the opening round of the League Cup, scoring in each half of a 3–1 win over Oldham Athletic at Boundary Park; he scored a brace again in the second round on the 25th, as his team came from behind to win at Burton Albion.

 Stuani scored his first league goal on 29 August 2015, concluding a 3–1 victory at Sheffield Wednesday.
 Seventeen days later, he netted twice in a victory of the same margin against Brentford at the Riverside Stadium.

 On 28 December 2015, Stuani finished Stewart Downing's cross in the 44th second for the only goal of the home game against Wednesday, putting Middlesbrough on top of the table.
-He did not find the net again until the final game of the season on the following 7 May, opening a 1–1 home draw to Brighton & Hove Albion which won promotion to the Premier League at the opponents' expense; the goal's worth was valued at £170 million.
+He did not find the net again until the final game of the season on the following 7 May, opening a 1–1 home draw with Brighton & Hove Albion which won promotion to the Premier League at the opponents' expense; the goal's worth was valued at £170 million.

 On 21 August 2016, Stuani scored his first goals in the top division in his first game in the competition, grabbing a brace against Sunderland in a 2–1 win at the Stadium of Light.